All Episodes

 And the reason socialism is attractive to people is because I think it's fair.

-Like this last health care story we had.
+Like this last healthcare story we had.

-It's just it isn't fair.
+It isn't fair.

-That's what we're gonna do.
+That's what we're going to do.

-And that's that's considered fair.
+And that's considered fair.

-Now it's anti-free market, it's anti-freedom, and it it destroys choice and all these things, and it it also eliminates something that people could aspire to and work toward.
+And it also eliminates something that people could aspire to and work toward.

 But people fall for it and say, okay, because that's fair.

-Socialism is fair, and fairness.
+Socialism is fair.

 Nobody's opposed to fairness, but what is it?